alg810/CardServerProxy/README.Optimization.txt

 3. Proxy configuration
 ----------------------

+Always start from scratch with the auto-generated config.
+Do not add any options until you understand what they do and you see an actual need from analyzing the logs.

 To get a definitive overview of what the proxy does with each config value (and where it does it), you can start java with the following param: -Dcom.bowman.cardserv.util.tracexmlcfg=true That will track all access to proxy.xml and when you request it (via the admin section of the status web), dump the